 Our discussions with issuers over the past few months have focused on the current storm for the debt sale market; growing regulatory requirements.

 The study compared private collections and IRS collections during four consecutive six-month intervals.
 Taxpayer Advocate Service found that while private collectors collected more tax dollars in the first six-month period than the IRS, over time IRS collections were more consistent.
 Private collection agencies had six months of success, before drastically decreasing the dollar amount and percentage of available taxpayer dollars collected.

-Unifund CCR, LLC today announced that it has earned the designation of Certified Professional Receivables Company (CPRC) and Morgan Smith, Unifund’s Chief Compliance Officer has earned the designation of Certified Receivables Compliance Professional (CRCP) after completing the prescribed educational requirements of DBA International’s Debt Buyer Certification Program.
+Encore Capital Group, Inc. (NASDAQ: ECPG), an international specialty finance company, announced that it has earned the designation of Certified Professional Receivables Company (CPRC) after completing the prescribed requirements of DBA International’s rigorous Debt Buyer Certification Program.